Updated: Oct 28, 2021

 Start taking steps to push through these "walls of imprisonment"; they can be as small and simple as finding moments to breach out of routines and doing what we want to, reaching out to a mentor or a friend to talk things over or finding moments of mindfulness and meditation.

 Restlessness is the result of an unsettled mind.
 This often happens to people who are constantly worried or anxious about the future, or who judge themselves (or others) for their actions.
 During times of restlessness, we become more vulnerable to whims and may act in ways that we later regret, thus fueling the hindrance even more.

 I know this all too well.
-I am the type that constantly worries about the future and what I have to do to prevent things that could happen... sometimes without even thinking about how low the probabilities are that it actually CAN happen.
+I am the type of person that constantly worries about the future and what I have to do to prevent negative things that could happen... sometimes without even thinking about how low the probabilities are that it ACTUALLY CAN happen.
 The what-ifs have been a very important part of my professional career.
 Unlearning this behavior of overthinking is tough, but necessary to find rest and a state of mind that allows for reflection and positivity.

 We need to observe your restlessness as it is happening.
 Our minds might be stirring with frustration over something we regret doing the week before - or something that might or might not happen in the near future.
 The best way to deal with it is acknowledging that feeling, understanding it - and then letting it go!

 Skeptical doubt leads to uncontrollable hesitation and questioning.
 You might question your abilities: “Am I capable of doing this?” - “What if I fail?”, or overthink another person's opinion: “He’s not experienced enough.” - “He can't know this.”, or doubt the decisions we make: “Am I doing the right thing?”
 "What if something bad happens?”.
 Sometimes these doubts go hand in hand with restlessness.